 - The name and contact information of the objector. - A statement of the objector's basis for standing; that is, why the objector believes it meets the standing requirements to object. - A description of the basis for the objection, including: - A statement giving the specific ground upon which the objection is being filed. - A detailed explanation of the validity of the objection and why it should be upheld. - Copies of any documents that the objector considers to be a basis for the objection.

 Objections are limited to 5000 words or 20 pages, whichever is less, excluding attachments.

-An objector must provide copies of all submissions to the DRSP associated with the objection proceedings to the applicant, and to ICANN (except that confidential communications between the DRSP and objector shall not be provided to ICANN).
+An objector must provide copies of all submissions to the DRSP associated with the objection proceedings to the applicant.